BradHutchings/Mmojo-Server-v1/docs/NEW-13-Install-Dependencies.md

 ### About this Step
 Install system package updates, then install packages we will need for our build system.

+Perform this step in both your x86_64 and your aarch65 (arm64) build environments.

 ---
 ### Install Package Updates
 First, let's install any package updates.